mwarning/device-observatory/README.md

 The Device Observatory shows the activities of WiFi devices on a network on a local website.
 It is meant to raise the awareness for private data leaking from devices such as smartphones.

-This is a package for the router operating system [OpenWrt](http://openwrt.org).
-The package will create an WiFi Access Point for your device to connect to.
-You can track your device via a website on the WiFi router.
+This is a package for [OpenWrt](http://openwrt.org).
+The package will create an WiFi Access Point for your phone to connect to.
+You can track your devices activity on a website on the router (192.168.1.1:8080).
+External devices will only see their own data for privacy.

 Pull Requests are welcome!